Highbank, Texas and

 Prominent Italian families in the Highbank area once included the Salvato family, Alfano family, the Barbera, and LaBarbera families, the Burresha family, the Cangelosi family, the Catalano family, the Corpora family, the Falco family, the Falsone family, the the Margoitta family, the Martino family, the Parrino family, the Salvaggio family, and others.

-Source: Adapted with thanks to the "HIGHBANK TEXAS WEBPAGE" by Texas Historian, Leonard Kubiak of Rockdale.
+Source: Adapted with approval, and with thanks, from the "HIGHBANK TEXAS WEBPAGE" by Texas Historian, Leonard Kubiak of Rockdale.
 Please use link for full text and posts.

 According to findagrave.com, Highbank Catholic Cemetery is located in rural Falls county South West of Reagan.
 This small cemetery has a wooden sign with instructions on accessing the property, PLEASE FOLLOW THE DIRECTIONS ON THE SIGN.
 Most of the headstones are located on the right side of the property along the fence row.
 There are two picnic tables so you can take time to enjoy the peaceful surrounding.
 This cemetery experienced a drastic cleanup in 2017.

 In 2019 there were 5 documented burials in this cemetery.

 From Reagan Texas turn west on Hwy 413, travel until you reach CR 211 where you will turn left.
 Continue until you reach CR 214 where you will turn right and proceed to the cemetery on the left side of the road.